RAATIB/assn5.1/READMe.txt

     - Factors like interest in coffee, utility of coffee based on age, or free time based on age could have led to these results.
 - The greatest factor in rate of acceptance was frequency of attending coffee houses in a month:
     - Individuals who attended coffee houses frequent (4 or more times a month) were vastly more likely (a 50% difference!) than infrequent (less than 4 a month) attenders to accept the coupon.
-    - While unsurprising, this affect demonstrates the reliability of targeting coupon services to customers who display a tendency to attend a certain venue.
+    - This affect demonstrates the reliability of targeting coupon services to customers who display a tendency to attend a certain venue.
-    - In this case, we can conclude that individuals who already attend coffee houses frequently are very likely to accept coffee house coupons!
+    - In this case, we can conclude that individuals who already attend coffee houses frequently are very likely to accept coffee house coupons.
+This invaluable information allows owners and managers to curate coupons towards frequent visitors to ensure further business interactions.

 Further recommendations are included in the notebook.
 They include: